 Such a huge difference.
 I can’t even believe how much of a difference this simple update has made.
 Just to recap, so far I’ve shared my plans for the bathroom complete with a moodboard and I’ve shown you how to install beadboard.

 I pretty much followed the tutorial from The House of Smiths.
 I have looked at several dozen framed out mirrors and the frame of hers is my favorite, so I tried to replicate it.
 I did a few things differently and I’ll get into that below.

 To frame out the mirror, I first had to gather my moulding of choice.
 Shelley used a baseboard and quarter round glued together so I did the same thing.
-Home Depot didn’t have the same baseboard that Shelley used, so I purchased this one instead:
+Our local hardware store didn’t have the same baseboard that Shelley used, so I purchased this one instead:

 I also purchased some quarter round to sit on top of the baseboard to create the outer edge of the frame.

-Before I headed to Home Depot for my supplies, I measured the mirror and got some rough measurements.
-This way I could cut my moulding at Home Depot so it would fit better in my car.
+Before I headed to our local hardware store for my supplies, I measured the mirror and got some rough measurements.
+This way I could cut my moulding at our local hardware store so it would fit better in my car.
 I added about 6″ or so to each of my measurements and did rough cuts at the store.

 When I got home the first thing I did was glue the quarter round to the baseboard.
 This is one of the steps I did differently than Shelley, but either way works just fine.
 I glued mine first so that I only had to cut each section once, and also to make sure both pieces of moulding (the baseboard and the quarter round) fit perfectly together with less room for error.

 To attach the quarter round, add wood glue to the back then use some painters tape to secure it while it dries.
 Pay close attention to the outer edge and make sure the quarter round is flush with the baseboard.